-How much of our lives are spent displaying markers of who we are?
+How much of our lives do we spend displaying identity markers?
 How many decisions do we make about others based on their outward appearance?
 Flag lapel pins, AIDS walk ribbons, driving a Lexus, wearing a suit or a tie-dye, sporting some ink, flashing actual gang signs, genuflecting or making the sign of the cross, wearing a yarmulke, adding a “fish” to your business card, being branded by your frat, alumni stickers in back windows, class rings, wedding rings.

 There may be some personal satisfaction in the gestures, but the vast majority of the power is in identifying to others what gangs we belong to.
-Who you affiliate with.
-Who you’ve been accepted by, and who you support.
+Who we affiliate with.
+Who we’ve been accepted by, and who we support.
 Are you one of us, or one of them.
-Who are you “down” with, and whose back do you have when the stuff hits the fan?
+Who are you “down” with, and whose back do you have when the shit hits the fan?

 — Edie Brickell and the New Bohemians